AMReX-Codes/amrex/paper/paper.md

 AMReX has native I/O for checkpointing and for reading and writing plotfiles for post-processing analysis or visualization.
 AMReX also supplies interfaces to HDF5.
-The AMReX plotfile format is supported by VisIt, Paraview, and yt.
-AMReX also has linkages to external routines through both Conduit and SENSEI.
+The AMReX plotfile format is supported by VisIt [@Visit], Paraview [@Parview], and yt [@yt].
+AMReX also has linkages to external routines through both Conduit [@Conduit] and SENSEI [@SENSEI].

 ### Documentation, Tutorials and Profiling Tools

 Extensive documentation of core AMReX functionality is available online, and many of the application codes based on AMReX are publicly available as well.
 Smaller examples of using AMReX for building application codes are provided in the AMReX Tutorials section.
 Examples include a Particle-in-Cell (PIC) code, a compressible Navier-Stokes solver in complex geometry, advection-diffusion solvers,  support for spectral deferred corrections time-stepping, and much more.